American Brain Council Banner Logo

 While the medications and nutrients noted above are usually the primary, if not the only, interventions considered for addressing ADD and ADHD issues; there are other activities that researchers, practitioners and patients has found can be quite helpful as well.

-In this final section we will focus on the top three of these with some of the best empirical (scientific) support.
+In this final section we will focus on the top three of these with some of the best empirical (scientific) support, and a variety of great practical suggestions for organizing your life and increasing your productivity.

 Cognitive Behavioral Therapy (CBT) is based on the idea that thoughts and behaviors influence feelings, and by extension that changing the way one thinks can help improve ADHD symptoms.
 Although some principles and practices used in CBT may be adapted to children, because of the analytical nature of this therapy, most of the work in this field has been done with adults.